lsst-sqre/sqr-088/index.md

 When adding other payloads, we will use the same approach: a Docker build for the payload lab containers, layered on top of `nublado-jupyterlab-base`.

-This approach has been tested in the [nublado repository][2] and the resulting images appear to work correctly.
+This approach has been tested in the [Nublado repository][2] and the resulting images appear to work correctly.

 ### Changed behavior